De Sobreviviente a Emprendedora: Cómo Monarch Cleaning Services Despegó con WBC

 We offer a variety of sponsorship packages designed to provide maximum exposure for your brand.
 Whether you’re looking to support the competition’s prize fund, offer in-kind services, or contribute to event production, we have opportunities tailored to meet your goals.

 Help us make this year’s competition even bigger and better by becoming a sponsor.
-Together, we can empower the next generation of Latina entrepreneurs to achieve their dreams and create lasting change in our community.
+Together, we can empower the next generation of entrepreneurs to achieve their dreams and create lasting change in our community.

 Contact Us For more information on sponsorship opportunities.
-Let’s build a brighter future for Latina entrepreneurs, one pitch at a time!
+Let’s build a brighter future for entrepreneurs, one pitch at a time!

 Gender Gap